eway-crm/php-lib/Examples/EditDieOnConflictFalse/README.md

 ```

 Our item version is still 1 - not increased.
-Api handles this request by dieItemOnConflict set to false.
-So Api will process little merge between versions and old data will be replaced by new.
+Api will process little merge between versions and old data will be replaced by new.
 If you send null value (as we did with Phone), merge does not change value inserted before, everything else is changed.
 ```console

 object(stdClass)[2]